prozilla-os/ProzillaOS/docs/src/reference/skins/classes/skin.md

 ## Instances

+For more information about the designs of these skins, refer to the [skins page](../../../about/skins).

 ### macOsSkin

-A skin inspired by the macOS interface
+A skin inspired by the MacOS interface

 #### Preview